Patricia O’Connor’s husband said he reported her missing knowing she was dead

 The Central Criminal Court heard on Tuesday that Augustine ‘Gus’ O’Connor (75) of Mill Close, Clasheen, Stamullen, Co Meath had been charged with impeding the apprehension or prosecution of an offender in October 2018.

-Detective Inspector Brian O’Keeffe told the jury that Mr O’Connor was originally part of the trial but shortly before it began, he pleaded guilty to reporting his wife Patricia O’Connor as a missing person to gardai at Rathfarnham Garda station, Dublin 14 on June 1st, 2017, when he knew that she was already dead.
+Det Insp Brian O’Keeffe told the jury that Mr O’Connor was originally part of the trial but shortly before it began, he pleaded guilty to reporting his wife Patricia O’Connor as a missing person to gardaí at Rathfarnham Garda station, Dublin 14 on June 1st, 2017, when he knew that she was already dead.

 Father-of-three Kieran Greene (34), has pleaded not guilty to murdering Mrs O’Connor (61) at her home in Mountainview Park, Rathfarnham, Dublin 14 on May 29th, 2017.